AdobeDocs/experience-manager-cloud-service.en/help/journey-sites/demos-add-on/create-site.md

 ## Objective {#objective}

-This document helps you understand how to create a new site based on the templates of the Reference Demo Add-On.
+This document helps you understand how to create a site based on the templates of the Reference Demo Add-On.
 After reading you should:

 * Understand how to access the AEM authoring environment.
 * Know how to create a site based on a template.